onjin/vim-startup/README.md

  * have no time to find plugins for you

-This is example startup vim configuration using vundle plugin manager.
+This is example startup vim configuration using vundle plugin manager and example .vimrc file.
+This .vimrc is compilation other config files i have seen and my needs and preferences cut down to minimal but working version.

 Installation